3gstudent/Eventlogedit-evtx--Evolution/README.md

 Support: Win7 and later

+Compare with DanderSpritz,my way don't need dll injection and support more version(Server2012 and Win10).

 Need more test and suggestions.

 The data structure and some code details are inspired by https://bbs.pediy.com/thread-219313.htm